 Agents that choose to establish the dialog in this way MUST retransmit these responses with the exponential backoff timers described in [RFC3262].
-These retransmissions MUST cease on receipt of an INFO request carrying a 'trickle-ice' Info Package body, on receipt of any in-dialog request from the offerer, or on transmission of the Answer in a 2xx response.
-The offerer cannot send indialog requests until it receives a response, so the arrival of such a request proves that the response has arrived.
-This is again similar to the procedure described in Section 6.1.1 of [RFCYYY1], except that an Answer is not yet provided.
+These retransmissions MUST cease on receipt of an INFO request carrying a "trickle-ice" Info Package body, on receipt of any in-dialog requests from the Offerer, or on transmission of the Answer in a 2xx response.
+The Offerer cannot send in-dialog requests until it receives a response, so the arrival of such a request proves that the response has arrived.
+This is again similar to the procedure described in Section 6.1.1 of [RFC8839], except that an Answer is not yet provided.